So many spiritual teachers preach it, so many therapists insist on it, so many books are written about the importance of it: Forgiveness.

 If you think you will never be able to truly forgive, please don’t worry.
 You are absolutely okay and absolutely loved.
 Be gentle with yourself.

 You don’t HAVE to forgive.
-There are things on this earth, so cruel and so dark that they maybe cannot and shouldn’t be forgiven.
+There are things on this earth, so cruel and so dark that it creates doubts in the divine goodness even in the strongest souls.

-God is wise enough to know that only true forgiveness serves our universe; he is surely not a fan of fake feelings.
+God knows that only true forgiveness serves our universe; he is surely not a fan of fake feelings.
 God trusts in your heart and in your authenticity.